A topic from the subject of Synthesis in Chemistry.

 • Retrosynthesis:

-Retrosynthesis is a planning strategy to break down a target molecule into simpler starting materials and identify the necessary reactions.
+Retrosynthesis is a powerful planning strategy used to dissect a target molecule into simpler starting materials and identify the necessary reactions to synthesize it.
+This approach works backward from the product to identify suitable precursors.

 • Protective Groups: